Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/intro.md

 The model makes heavy use of the programming technique composition.
-This means that certain elements are reused as often as possible, which has the advantages that you can find the same elements in many places.
+This means that certain elements are reused as often as possible, which has the advantage that you can find the same elements in many places.
 This makes comparisons easier as well as making it easier to gain intuition about which fields are available.
-A good example of this is "concentration", whenever you see this field, its subfields will allways be the same.
+A good example of this is "concentration".
+Whenever you see this field, its subfields will allways be the same.
 It also has the advantage that errors only have to be corrected in one place.
 The disadvantage is that it increases nesting at makes the schema less flexible/specific.
 In some